DataDog/dd-mobile-bridge/API_REFERENCE.md

     - `type`: The action type (tap, scroll, swipe, click, custom).
     - `name`: The action name.
-    - `timestampMs`: The timestamp when the action occurred (in milliseconds).
+    - `timestampMs`: Optional.
+The timestamp when the action occurred (in milliseconds).
+If not provided, current timestamp will be used.
-    - `context`: The additional context to send.
+    - `context`: Optional.
+The additional context to send.

 - `startResource(key: string, method: string, url: string, timestampMs: long, context: map)`